amatulla/amatulla.github.io/README.md

 <br>

 > **A Little Bit About Me:** I am *extremely* passionate about my education in Cognitive Science and Neuroscience and am an avid learner.
-I completed my Bachelor’s degree in 2018.
-Currently, I am on route to earning my *second* degree in Medical Radiation Sciences from Uoft-Michener (Class of 2023).
+I completed my first Bachelor’s degree in 2018 in Cognitive Neuroscience.
+I just completed my *second* degree in Medical Radiation Sciences from Uoft-Michener in 2023.
 I am happily married.
 My goals in life are to optimize human functionality, enrich education for elementary and high school students, and help and improve people’s quality of life.
 I am super down to Earth and enjoy the world’s natural beauties.
 I love swimming, biking, and running.
-In my free time I like to give to others, volunteer, and teach. (*Also, I'm totally obsessed with llamas and bunnies* ❤.)
+In my free time I like to give to others, volunteer, teach, and spend time with my hubby.❤

 <br>